 E-1 (Entertainment District)

 R-1 (Residential/Conditional – Only Golf Courses as defined herein may be licensed in this zoning district.)

+(b) In addition to all other regulations and restrictions, no facility or property located in a B-1 zone shall be authorized for on-premises sale or off-premises sale of alcoholic beverages, except for the following:

+(1) Convenience stores licensed to sell beer and/or table wine for off-premises consumption.

-(b) In addition to all other regulations and restrictions, no facility or property located in a B-2 zone shall be authorized for on-premises sale or off-premises sale of alcoholic beverages, except for the following:
+(c) In addition to all other regulations and restrictions, no facility or property located in a B-2 zone shall be authorized for on-premises sale or off-premises sale of alcoholic beverages, except for the following:

 (1) Class I restaurants licensed to sell alcoholic beverages for on-premises consumption;